bizz84/flutter-tips-and-tricks/tips/0239-hot-reload-flutter-web/index.md

-# Hot Reload on Flutter web (beta)
+# Hot Reload on Flutter web (3.32)

 Did you know?

-Hot-reload is coming to Flutter web! ⚡️
+Hot-reload is available on Flutter web! ⚡️

 To enable it:
-- Switch to the latest Flutter beta (3.31)
+- Upgrade to Flutter 3.32 stable
 - Run your app with `--web-experimental-hot-reload`

 For the best experience in VSCode: